tommorris/visualstudio-docs.tr-tr/docs/javascript/tutorial-nodejs-with-react-and-jsx.md

 ## <a name="add-app-code"></a>Uygulama kodu ekleyin

-1. Açık *server.js* kodu aşağıdaki kodla değiştirin:
+1. Açık *server.js* ve varolan kodu aşağıdaki kodla değiştirin:

     ```javascript
     'use strict';